WhelanLabs/danu/kanban.md

   use the build script to configure solr to include a nutch core as described in the nutch tutorial.

+* create startup script

+* create shutdown script

-* set up crawl to write to solr
+* set up crawl to write to solr setup the runtime crawl script to work with Solr.

 ## Backlog